mhweiner/brek/docs/gettingStarted.md

 ### 2. Create `config` directory and configuration files

 Create a directory called `config` in the root of your project.
-This is where your configuration will go, along with the generated Conf.d.ts TypeScript Declaration File.
+This is where your configuration will go, along with the generated Config.d.ts TypeScript Declaration File.

 > Note: If you want to use a different directory, you can set the `BREK_CONFIG_DIR` environment variable to the path of your configuration directory.